 A vaccine injury is a health problem that is caused or significantly worsened by a vaccine.
 It's important to distinguish between:

 VAERS captures adverse events — not confirmed vaccine injuries.
 The difference matters enormously for interpreting the data.
+For a fuller explanation of how adverse events are defined, reported, and analyzed, see our guide to vaccine adverse events.

 While rare, some adverse events have been established as genuine vaccine injuries through scientific research: